-The members of Media Coalition believe that both Section 8 of Senate Bill 222 and existing Alaska statute 11.61.128(a) violates the First Amendment rights of producers and retailers and their customers.
+The members of Media Coalition believe that Sections 8 of Senate Bill 222 and existing Alaska statute 11.61.128(a) violate the First Amendment rights of producers and retailers and their customers.
 The trade associations and other organizations who comprise Media Coalition have many members throughout the country including Alaska: book and magazine publishers, booksellers and librarians as well as manufacturers and retailers of recordings, films, videos and video games and their consumers.

-AS 11.61.128(a) bars the distribution by a computer of any "indecent material" by an adult to anyone under 16 years old or someone the adult believes is under 16 years old.
-"Indecent material" is defined to include any depiction of actual or simulated sexual penetration, lewd touching or exhibition of the genitals, anus, or female breast, masturbation, sexual masochism or sadism.
+AS 11.61.128(a) bars the distribution by computer of any "indecent material" by an adult to anyone under 16 years old or someone the adult believes is under 16 years old.
+"Indecent material" is defined to include any depiction of actual or simulated sexual penetration; lewd touching or exhibition of the genitals, anus, or female breast; masturbation; sexual masochism or sadism.
 S.B.
-222 would expand the existing law would broaden it to apply to any type of distribution rather than merely by computer.
+222 would expand the existing law to apply to any type of distribution rather than solely distribution by computer.

 Speech is protected unless the Supreme Court tells us otherwise.
 As the Court said in Free Speech Coalition v.
 Ashcroft, "As a general principle, the First Amendment bars the government from dictating what we see or read or speak or hear.
 The freedom of speech has its limits; it does not embrace certain categories of speech, including defamation, incitement, obscenity and pornography produced with children."
 535 U.S.234, 241 (2002).
-Unless speech falls into one of these limited categories or is otherwise tied to an illegal act such as luring or enticing a minor, there is no basis for the government to bar access to make such material illegal.
+Unless speech falls into one of these limited categories or is otherwise tied to an illegal act such as luring or enticing a minor, there is no basis for the government to make dissemination of such material illegal.

-The restriction on "indecent materials" in the present law and in this bill, without a connection to an otherwise illegal act such as luring or enticing a minor, is almost certainly unconstitutionally overbroad.
-While minors do not enjoy the protection of the First Amendment to the same extent as adults, the U.S. Supreme Court has ruled that "minors are entitled to a significant measure of First Amendment protection, and only in relatively narrow and well-defined circumstances may government bar public dissemination of protected material to them."
-Erznoznick v.
-City of Jacksonville, 422 U.S. 212-13 (1975).
-Governments may restrict minors' access to some sexually explicit speech but it is a narrow range of material determined by a specific test.
-Merely containing sexual content is not enough to make a book, movie, magazine or sound recording illegal.
-In the case of Ginsberg v.
-New York, 390 U.S. 629 (1968), the U.S. Supreme Court established a three-part test for determining whether material is "harmful to minors" and may therefore be banned for sale to minors.
+The restriction on "indecent materials" in the present law and in Section 8 of this bill, without a connection to an otherwise illegal act such as luring or enticing a minor, is almost certainly unconstitutionally overbroad.
+While minors do not enjoy the protection of the First Amendment to the same extent as adults, the U.S.

+Supreme Court has ruled that "minors are entitled to a significant measure of First Amendment protection, and only in relatively narrow and well-defined circumstances may government bar public dissemination of protected material to test for determining whether material is "harmful to minors" and may therefore be banned for sale to minors.
 The material deemed illegal for minors by AS 11.61.128(a) and S.B.
-222 does not include any of the three prong test from Ginsberg and would criminalize a far broader range of material than is allowed under the First Amendment.
-A recent law enacted in Illinois barred the sale of video games with sexual content but without the third prong of the Ginsberg test.
+222 does not include any part of the three prong test from Ginsberg and would criminalize a far broader range of material than is permissible under the First Amendment.
+A recent law enacted in Illinois barred the sale of video games with sexual content.
+The definition of sexual content omitted the third prong of the Ginsberg test.
 The law was permanently enjoined by the U.S. District Court and the ruling was heartily affirmed by the Seventh Circuit Court of Appeals.
 Entertainment Software Ass'n v.
 Blagojevich, 469 F.3d 642 (7th Cir.
 2006) aff'g 404 F. Supp.
 2d 1051 (N.D.
 Ill.
 2005).